Welcome to Gravity Falls!

 Bill Cipher is a robot constructed by the Time Baby organizationThe two main interfering entities in Gravity Falls are connected.
 Bill is a construct of the time travelers, only posing as an all-knowing demon.
 He works for the Time Baby.
 His bow-tie is his equipment logo, the triangular infinity symbol of the Baby.
 The time slow-downs and reversals around his summoning in "Dreamscaperers" look a lot like the first operation of the tape-measure time machine in "The Time Traveler's Pig."
 One of the things Bill revealed in "Dreamscaperers" as one of the "lots of things" that he knew about was the crashed Gideon-bot.
 Blendin was there and could have taken the picture that Bill displayed.

 Dipper is Domiclese the shepherd robot, displaced in timeDipper shot lasers from his eyes in the dreamscape, and he's associated with lambs.
 Perhaps he is actually the robot shepherd Domiclese from ancient Greece (from "Mabel's Guide to Stickers").
-Mabel may be a robot as well, but I prefer for her to be a real girl who has had her memories modified to think she has a twin brother.
+Mabel may be a robot as well.
 This modification may have been protected, so new mind-wipes won't take.
 (Robot may be the wrong word.
 Dipper needs to be human enough for a mind-swap to work, so call him an android.
 But he's tougher than an ordinary human.
 He survived a super combo punch from an entity that can destroy a car with regular punches.)
 To see how all this might work together as a story, see "The Life of Domiclese" on fanfiction.net.

 An Axolotl will appear at some point in the series, and it will either be benevolent creature to the Mystery Shack or a helper of Bill Cipher.I don't have any proof so this might be ignored, but I got an idea from reading-not seeing-that axolotl's pictures are used whenever a spoilery question is asked.
 Maybe the Axolotl, if it does appear, is benevolent and is on par with Bill Cipher on intelligence, which means he knows everything too, and wants to help Gravity Falls survive the Darkness that approaches.
 If it's malevolent though, then it will be a minion or possible messenger from Bill Cipher, whose appearence shall be the first clue that whatever Darkness Bill was talking about is about to arrive.